Nail polish: Base coat

 This type of nail polish is a clear, milky-colored, or opaque pink polish formula that is used specifically before applying nail polish to the nail.
 Its function is to strengthen nails, restore moisture to the nail, and help polish adhere to the nail.
 It prevents staining and extends the lifespan of the manicure.
 Some base coats are marketed as "ridge fillers", and can create a smooth surface, de-emphasizing the ridges that can appear on unbuffed nails.
 Some base coats, called "peel off base coats", allow the user to peel off their nail polish without using a remover.

 Top coat

 This type of nail polish is a clear colored polish formula that is used specifically after applying nail polish to the nail.
 It forms a hardened barrier for the nail that can prevent chipping, scratching and peeling.
 Many topcoats are marketed as "quick-drying."
 Topcoats can help the underlying colored polish dry quickly as well.
-It gives the polish a more finished and desired look and may help to keep the polish on longer.
+It gives the polish a more finished and desired look and may help to keep the polish on longer and keeps the nails looking fresh.